OpenProducer/angelcityjazz/wp-content/plugins/events-calendar-pro/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [6.5.0] 2024-05-14 =

+* Version - Events Calendar PRO 6.5.0 is only compatible with The Events Calendar 6.5.0 and higher.
+* Fix - Upsell Notice for Event Tickets was not dismissible.
+[ECP-1685]
+* Fix - Use Google geolocation API to get proper address data for Venues when importing Events via Google Calendars.
+[TEC-5007]
+* Fix - Replace uses of the retired moment.js with Day.js [TEC-5011]
+* Tweak - Removed filters: `tribe_distance_units`

+= [6.4.0.1] 2024-05-06 =

+* Version - Events Calendar PRO 6.4.0.1 is only compatible with The Events Calendar 6.4.0.1 and higher.
+* Fix - Ensure Elementor compatibility doesn't load until the TEC Elementor compatibility has loaded.
+[ECP-1789]
+* Fix - Correct a user permissions check.
+* Language - 0 new strings added, 3 updated, 0 fuzzied, and 0 obsoleted

 = [6.4.0] 2024-04-30 =